zac-heisey/murray-lampert/_posts/2014-12-11-best-drought-resistant-plants-for-a-san-diego-yard-or-garden.markdown

 <strong>Fruitless Olive</strong> – This gorgeous and resilient ornamental tree does not produce flowers, and therefore does not contribute to pollen allergies.

 This is only a small sampling of water-wise plants you can use in your yard and garden.
-Check out this <a href="http://murraylampert.com/wp-content/uploads/nifty50_4_14final_1.pdf" target="_blank">handy guide from the San Diego County Water Authority</a> for more information.
+Check out this  for more information.